Amazon River

 According to the Encyclopædia Britannica, as of 2020, the length of the Amazon remains open to interpretation and continued debate.)

-The headwaters of the Apurímac River on Nevado Mismi had been considered, for nearly a century, the Amazon basin's most distant source until a 2014 study found it to be the headwaters of the Mantaro River on the Cordillera Rumi Cruz in Peru.
+For nearly a century, the headwaters of the Apurímac River on Nevado Mismi in Peru had been considered the Amazon basin's most distant source, until a 2014 study found the farthest source to be the headwaters of the Mantaro River on the Cordillera Rumi Cruz in Peru.
 The Mantaro and Apurímac rivers join, and with other tributaries form the Ucayali River, which in turn meets the Marañón River upstream of Iquitos, Peru, forming what countries other than Brazil consider to be the main stem of the Amazon.
 Brazilians call this section the Solimões River above its confluence with the Rio Negro forming what Brazilians call the Amazon at the Meeting of Waters (Encontro das Águas) at Manaus, the largest city on the river.

-The Amazon River has an average discharge of about 215,000–230,000 m3/s—approximately 6,591–7,570 km3 per year, greater than the next seven largest independent rivers combined.
+The Amazon River has an average discharge of about 215,000 to 230,000 m3/s—approximately 6,591 to 7,570 km3 per year, greater than the next seven largest independent rivers combined.
 Two of the top ten rivers by discharge are tributaries of the Amazon river.
 The Amazon represents 20% of the global riverine discharge into oceans.
 The Amazon basin is the largest drainage basin in the world, with an area of approximately 7,000,000 km2.
 The portion of the river's drainage basin in Brazil alone is larger than any other river's basin.
-The Amazon enters Brazil with only one-fifth of the flow it finally discharges into the Atlantic Ocean, yet already has a greater flow at this point than the discharge of any other river in the world.
-It has a recognized length of 6,400 km (4,000 miles) but according to some reports its length varies from 6,575–7,062 km.
+The Amazon enters Brazil with only one-fifth of the flow it finally discharges into the Atlantic Ocean yet already has a greater flow at this point than the discharge of any other river in the world.
+It has a recognized length of 6,400 km, but according to some reports, its length varies from 6,575 to 7,062 km.

 Etymology

 The Amazon was initially known by Europeans as the Marañón, and the Peruvian part of the river is still known by that name, as well as the Brazilian state of Maranhão, which contains part of the Amazon.
 It later became known as Rio Amazonas in Spanish and Portuguese.

 The name Rio Amazonas was reportedly given after native warriors attacked a 16th-century expedition by Francisco de Orellana.
 The warriors were led by women, reminding de Orellana of the Amazon warriors, a tribe of women warriors related to Iranian Scythians and Sarmatians mentioned in Greek mythology.

 The word Amazon itself may be derived from the Iranian compound * ha-maz-an- "(one) fighting together" or ethnonym * ha-mazan- "warriors", a word attested indirectly through a derivation, a denominal verb in Hesychius of Alexandria's gloss "ἁμαζακάραν· πολεμεῖν. Πέρσαι" ("hamazakaran: 'to make war' in Persian"), where it appears together with the Indo-Iranian root * kar- "make" (from which Sanskrit karma is also derived).

-Other scholars claim that the name is derived from the Tupi word amassona, meaning "boat destroyer".